Daylami

 Daylami (20 April 1994 – 5 April 2023) was a Thoroughbred Champion racehorse and sire who was bred in Ireland, but trained in France, Dubai and the United Kingdom.
-In a career which lasted from 1996 until 1999, he raced in five different countries and won seven Group 1/Grade I races.
+In a career which lasted from 1996 until 1999, he raced in five countries and won seven Group 1/Grade I races.
 His 1999 performances earned him the United States' Eclipse Award for Outstanding Male Turf Horse and the Cartier Racing Award for European Horse of the Year.

 Background

 Daylami, a "powerful" grey horse, standing 17 hands high, was bred in Ireland by his original owner, the Aga Khan, who also bred both of his parents.

 Daylami's sire, Doyoun, won the 2,000 Guineas and finished third in the Derby, before a stud career in which he produced the winners of over two hundred races.
 His most notable offspring, apart from Daylami, was the Breeders' Cup Turf winner Kalanisi.

 Daltawa, from whom Daylami inherited his grey coat, was also the dam of the Prix de l'Arc de Triomphe winner Dalakhani.
 She was a member of one of the families established by Marcel Boussac and eventually acquired by the Aga Khan.

 He was first sent into training with Alain de Royer-Dupré at Chantilly.
 At the end of his three-year-old season he was bought by Godolphin and transferred to the stable of Saeed bin Suroor.
 His two most frequent jockeys were Gerald Mosse, and, after the move to Godolphin, Frankie Dettori.

 Like many grey horses, Daylami changed in appearance as he aged.
 In his earliest races he had a dark, iron-grey appearance but looked almost white by the time of his retirement.